JFLarvoire/SysToolsLib/C/README.md

   See explanations in the [SysLib/README.md](SysLib/README.md) file.
   (Only necessary to rebuild support for NetBIOS and MAC address for DOS programs.)

 - The tools can be built for ARM and ARM64.
-This has been verified to work with Visual Studio 2019 Preview.
+This has been verified to work with Visual Studio 2019.
-  But the tools themselves have not been tested, for lack of a test system running an ARM or ARM64 version of Windows.
+  But only very limited tests of the executables have been done, for the ARM versions on a Raspberry Pi 2 running Windows 10 IoT.
   To build for these targets, run for example:

         cd %WORKDIR%